About

 A brief history

-Before this, I was working on my PhD (2022) in quantum field theory at the University of Kentucky, advised by Anatoly Dymarksy.
+As a senior scientist at Q-CTRL Inc I’ve worked on various cool aspects of model building and compilation in superconducting qubit hardware.
+Before that, I was working on my PhD (2022) in quantum field theory at the University of Kentucky, advised by Anatoly Dymarksy.
 After honing the skills of doing integrals on higher genus surfaces (lot of fun btw), I found myself at the interface of conformal field theories and quantum error correcting codes.
-During this time, I also had the pleasure of working at Argonne national lab as part of a summer fellowship, where I researched quantum algorithms.
+During this time, I also had the pleasure of working at Argonne national lab as part of a summer fellowship, where I researched quantum algorithms as well as a short stint as an intern at IonQ Inc. Further back, I got my undergraduate degree (BS-MS 2016) at the Indian Institute of Science Education and Research (IISER), Pune.
+IISER had an infectious enthusiasm for science, and I found a wonderful mentor in Arjun Bagchi with whom I worked on Gallilean limits of field theories.